Skip to the main content.

 • Restaurant Oro

-Scituate's take on farm to table, Chef Robin King sources produce from small farms up and down the coast, and offers fresh seafood catch of the day from local fishing boats.
-An excellent option for wedding weekend festivities, showers, rehearsal dinners, and more.
+Scituate's take on farm-to-table: Chef Robin King sources produce from small farms up and down the coast and offers fresh seafood caught of the day from local fishing boats.
+This is an excellent option for wedding weekend festivities, showers, rehearsal dinners, and more.

 • Salt Society